Igetis008/Quiz-Application/database_connection.md

             host='localhost',
             database='quizdb',
-            user='root',  # Change this to your MySQL username password='Igetis11893'  # Change this to your MySQL password )
+            user='root',  # Change this to your MySQL username password='password'  # Change this to your MySQL password )
         if connection.is_connected():
             print("Successfully connected to MySQL database")